Yamhill County assistance programs.

 - LIEAP - Low income, senior and disabled households can get aid from the Low-Income Energy Assistance Program.
 Note this service has now been renamed as LIHEAP, which is the official name of the federal government grant program.

 A thrift store may have gently used clothing too.
 Case managers from the non-profit assistance seniors and the less fortunate in the region.
 Whether it is a loan for paying bills or rent, or information on Family services, help is available.
+Or apply for the summer free back to school supply program.
 More on Yamhill County Salvation Army programs.

 Love Inc. of Newberg focuses more on providing information, referrals, and basic needs.
 The organization is made up of churches and ministries from parts of Yamhill County.
 What they can provide needy families includes items like food, clothing, free school supplies, personal hygiene items, and diapers.

 A referral service is also offered.
 Staff and volunteers have information on many other resources in the region, including maybe financial programs or government benefits.
-So for more information on the Love In the Name of Christ programs in the Newberg region, click here.
+So for more information on the Love In the Name of Christ programs in the Newberg region, click here Newberg Love.

 Food, hot meals, and clothing vouchers

 There are a few places to turn to for basic needs as well as nutritional assistance.
 The options in Yamhill County range from food pantries to clothing closets, soup kitchens, and other centers.
-Each has their own focus, such as Saint Vincent DePaul or the free Community Dinner.
+Each has their own focus, such as Saint Vincent DePaul (address is 435 SE Baker St, McMinnville, OR 97128, dial (503) 472-2003) or the free Community Dinner.

-In total there are about 15 pantries and related distribution centers.
+In total there are about 15 additional food pantries, soup kitchens and related distribution centers.
 Each one focuses on a limited area.
-Find details on food pantries in Yamhill County
+Find details on free food pantries in Yamhill County